Take a seat, suiteSheets

 - Format verification before every submission

-- Quarterly updates via HMRC-approved APIs
+- Quarterly updates via HMRC-recognised APIs

 - Resubmit at no extra charge if needed